 \subsection{Optical Flow with Independent Motion}

 The high temporal resolution of the events preserves rich temporal information in x-y-t space, which allows robust estimation of optical flow under various challenging conditions.
 Early work achieves this estimation by plane fitting~\cite{benosman2013event}, which produces an event-based optical flow only on regions with events.
 EV-FlowNet~\cite{zhu2018ev} and E-RAFT~\cite{gehrig2021raft} are trained neural networks that learn the dense optical flow from events.
 In our formulation, it is critical to have dense flow predictions in order to compute the residual error between camera motion and the observed flow field.
 In this work, we used the E-RAFT flow network pretrained on DSEC.
 We fine-tuned the flow on the predicted flow from grayscale images using RAFT~\cite{teed2020raft}.
 In Figure~\ref{fig:flow}, we show examples of three types of optical flow.
 RAFT~\cite{teed2020raft} is the state-of-the-art optical flow method for images.
 E-RAFT extends the RAFT framework to events.
 It can be seen that our fine-tuned flow correctly estimates the flow for IMO objects.
 This is consistent with the discovery of Shiba et al. that E-RAFT performs poorly on independently moving objects~\cite{shiba2022secrets}. \paragraph{Optical Flow with Independent Motion} Flow networks trained on driving data cannot be easily used for IMO detection.
-To show this, we compare our optical flow results with the state-of-the-art E-RAFT models pre-trained on DSEC~\cite{gehrig2021dsec}.
-For this evaluation, we use the architecture of E-RAFT as is and only fine-tune the flow based on image-based flow.
-Since the ground-truth optical flow of EVIMO is not provided, we supervise on the high-quality optical flow computed using RAFT~\cite{teed2020raft} with photometric matching and refinement.
-We evaluated unseen test sequences in EVIMO using RAFT output as ground truth.
-In our experiments, we observe that the performance gap between our \ours{} flow network and E-RAFT is tightly correlated with how dynamic the scene is.
+To show this, we compared our optical flow results with the state-of-the-art E-RAFT models pre-trained on DSEC~\cite{gehrig2021dsec}.
+For this evaluation, we used the architecture of E-RAFT as is and only fine-tune the flow based on image-based flow.
+Since the ground-truth optical flow of EVIMO is not provided, we supervised the high-quality optical flow computed using RAFT~\cite{teed2020raft} with photometric matching and refinement.
+In Table~\ref{tab:flow_comparison}, we compare our fine-tuned flow with pre-trained E-RAFT flow on unseen test sequences in EVIMO using RAFT flow as ground truth.
+In our experiments, we observe that the performance gap between our \ours{} flow network and E-RAFT is tightly correlated with the dynamic of the scene.
 In our experiments, due to the missing IMOs, the E-RAFT baseline cannot provide good pseudo-labels for training the downstream network.